Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Experiments

 For verse classification, we find that different embeddings achieve similar performance except for S-ID.
-On the one hand, this phenomenon indicates that S-ID, though learning from abstract context information, cannot align words from different languages that refer to the same concepts well, thus preventing transfer from English to low-resource languages.
-On the other hand, it might indicate that classification is a less difficult task: it does not require the model to have equally good alignment ability for all concepts as the model can achieve good performance just by aligning important concepts well.
-Nevertheless, \embname still achieves better classification results than all the baselines, suggesting it has better zero-shot transfer capability.
+On the one hand, this phenomenon indicates that S-ID, though it learns from abstract context information, cannot align words from different languages that refer to the same concepts well, thus preventing transfer from English to low-resource languages.
+On the other hand, it might indicate that classification is a less difficult task: it does not require the model to have equally good alignment for all concepts as the model can achieve good results just by aligning important concepts.
+Nevertheless, \embname still achieves better results than other baselines, suggesting it has better zero-shot transferability.
+See \secref{english_transfer_learning} for complete results.